Velgast–Prerow railway line: Outlook and reconstruction

 After UBB acquired the infrastructure, plans to reopen the Barth–Prerow line emerged, targeting reactivation by 2015.
 In 2007, UBB planned to restore the Tannenheim section by 2009, with a planning approval process for Zingst underway.

 A 2009 economic feasibility study estimated reconstruction costs at €48 million, with a cost-benefit ratio of 0.88, deeming it ineligible for funding.
-The study was criticised for undercounting day trippers and private stays.
-UBB cited lower costs after tenders.